testJota/Broadcast-Instance/README.txt

  - In order to change the file with the main class, first it is needed to modify the "pom" file in the "broadcast" directory.
 After <<Java>> and <<-classpath>> you have the name of the file with the main class.

+## How to use maven

+ - After the maven command is installed, in order to compile and run the project do the following:
+	* Open the terminal in the directory "broadcast"
+	* Type: mvn compile exec:exec